narencachy/aks-quickstart/README.md

 ```
 az aks get-credentials -g $AKSRG -n $AKSNAME

-# Note: if you run this quickstart repeatedly, you will need to edit / remove ~/.kube/control before running this command
+# Note: if you run this quickstart repeatedly, you will need to edit / delete ~/.kube/control before running this command
 ```

 ### Wait for the node(s) to be ready